 Perhaps this had something to do with the storyline of Patterson’s search for redemption.
 Floyd was Marciano’s successor and had never aroused the public’s passion.
 Polite and likable, he seemingly possessed none of the viciousness expected in a top prizefighter.
 When he was demolished in less than one round by a hulking ex-con and leg-breaker for the mob named Sonny Liston, the public felt bad for Floyd, a feeling only deepened when word came out of how after the fight the shamed ex-champion used a fake beard and glasses to exit the stadium unobserved.

 In the rematch, Liston again disposed of Patterson in a single round.
 After a six month layoff, Patterson returned to the ring but the shame which inspired him to wear a cheap disguise after a defeat also motivated him to begin his comeback on a different continent.
-He won three fights in Sweden, where because of his battles with Ingemar Johansson he was hugely popular; a fourth victory took place in Puerto Rico.
+He won three fights in Sweden, where, because of his battles with Ingemar Johansson, he was hugely popular; a fourth victory took place in Puerto Rico.

 So perhaps the public’s interest in the Patterson vs Chuvalo match had to do with it being a homecoming for the former champion.
 Or maybe it was the fact it was an intriguing duel of top contenders, with the winner promised a title shot by current champion Muhammad Ali.
 Whatever the reason, Madison Square Garden was sold-out, almost 300 press credentials had been issued, and on the night of the contest scalpers were doing brisk business along Eighth Avenue.
 At ringside was a who’s who of former champions and celebrities including Joe Louis, Rocky Marciano, and Gene Tunney.
-The odds favoured Patterson slightly at 7 to 5.
+The odds favoured Patterson slightly at seven-to-five.

 Thankfully, Patterson vs Chuvalo lived up to the hype.
-For 12 action-packed rounds, the former champion and the rising contender gave the big crowd a hell of a show, battling with an intensity rarely seen in heavyweight bouts.
+For twelve action-packed rounds, the former champion and the rising contender gave the big crowd a hell of a show, battling with an intensity rarely seen in heavyweight bouts.
 Chuvalo concentrated on landing his heavy artillery on Patterson’s ribs, forcing the former champion to give ground.
 His advantages in weight and strength compelled Patterson to alter his strategy; instead of bringing his left hook into play behind an aggressive attack, Patterson had to box and move.
 Thus, Floyd’s edge in hand speed enabled him to take advantage of openings and counter Chuvalo’s body punches with stinging combinations.

 Chuvalo shook Patterson with solid shots in the fourth and sixth rounds while the former champ repeatedly landed sharp right hands.
 In the eighth Floyd connected with a series of flush rights that had the crowd roaring, but Chuvalo never wavered, his granite chin solid as ever.